 Routine use cases

-A practical note on What to do when pre-makeup prep changes your routine plan for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: pre makeup prep for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.

 Direct answer